We are involved in our local community and the wider world in a variety of ways:

 Every Sunday a network of local churches provides lunch for local people who are homeless or vulnerable.
 We host this Vineyard Lunch three times a year, welcoming and cooking for up to thirty guests.

 We have strong links with Holy Trinity CE Primary School in Carrington Road in Richmond.
 Members of our Staff Team lead Collective Worship at the School each week, and we welcome the School to our church for Services and special events, particularly at Christmas and Easter.
-Several church members are school governors and others support children voluntarily by helping with activities like sewing and reading.
-Head Teacher Penny Cox is a member of our church, as are many families with children at the School.
+Several church members are school governors, its Chaplain Tom Rutter is a member of our church, and others support children voluntarily by helping with activities like sewing and reading.
+Many of our families have children at the School.
 You can find out more about the School here.